This post contains affiliate links, please review our Disclosure Policy.

 The Fifty Shades Trilogy by E.L.
 James

 I am definitely not here to shame anyone who enjoyed these books or bash the books in general because I’m no fan of book snobbery.
 Any book that gets people to enjoy reading is always a good thing.
-Fifty Shades of Grey and its sequels made the list because I never expected to read them, let alone enjoy reading them.
+The Fifty Shades of Grey Trilogy made the list because I never expected to read them, let alone enjoy reading them.
 After reading the first book, I had to know what happened next in the story, which led to reading the second and third books.
 Although, I have to admit the third book felt unnecessary.

 Anna Karenina by Leo Tolstoy

 I read one of Tolstoy’s great classics on my own without any school intervention!
 What a sight to behold, a part-time customer service representative reading such a dense novel on their lunch break.
 After hearing the stories of how difficult it is to get through War and Peace, I expected to feel the same about Anna Karenina, but my experience was quite the opposite.
 In fact, I think Anna Karenina might be the most perfectly written book of all time.

 Harry Potter and the Sorcerer’s Stone by J.K.
 Rowling

 This book makes the list, instead of the entire series, because it took overcoming my Baptist church upbringing to read a book that was banned because the depiction of sorcery and witchcraft was deemed inappropriate for Christian readers.
 Actually, it’s a classic case of judging a book by its cover because yes, Harry Potter and the Sorcerer’s Stone is a book about a boy who learns he is a wizard, but it also teaches readers important lessons about love, family, friendship, acceptance, and bravery…just to name a few.